Skip to Main Content

 • Online lenders: Online lenders are typically fin-tech companies.
 They are known for offering mobile or web applications for managing your loans.
 They also advertise easy applications and fast approvals, making online lenders a better option for small businesses and startups.

-• SBA lenders: Banks, credit unions and other lenders can offer SBA loans.
-If your lender isn't on the SBA's Preferred Lenders list, it can take longer for approval.
-SBA loans backed by the Small Business Administration, such as term loans or lines of credit.
+• SBA lenders: Banks, credit unions and other lenders can offer SBA loans, which are loans backed by the U.S. Small Business Administration.
+If your lender isn't on the SBA's Preferred Lenders list, it can take longer for approval, such as 30 to 90 days.
+But SBA loans tend to offer low interest rates and long repayment terms, making them a favorable startup business loan option.

 • Community Development Financial Institution: A community development financial institution (CDFI) is an organization that focuses on providing financial services to low-income and underserved communities.
 CDFIs provide lending for those with poor or limited credit histories.